 11. Get The Right Software

 Microsoft Office is still the king of the corporate working world, I have created thousands of PowerPoint presentations over the years, and it certainly helps to get the message across visually.
-When it comes to Excel, you would not believe how even the largest companies in the world are still basically run on excel.
+When it comes to Excel, you would not believe how even the world’s largest companies are still basically run on excel.

 The integration of Skype, Outlook & Microsoft Exchange means you have simply the best way of scheduling meetings, managing your calendar, and connecting to conference calls with a single click.